n8n-io/n8n-docs/docs/integrations/builtin/credentials/bitbucket.md

 ## Supported authentication methods

-- API Username and App Password
+- API username and app password

 ## Related resources

 Refer to [Bitbucket's API documentation](https://developer.atlassian.com/cloud/bitbucket/rest/intro/#authentication){:target=_blank .external-link} for more information about the service.

-## Using API Username/App Password
+## Using API username/app password

 To configure this credential, you'll need: